firstred/postnl-api-php/docs/installation.rst

 for PHP that allows you to declare the dependencies your project needs and installs them into your project.

-See the :ref:`overview` chapter for all requirements.
+This chapter assumes that you meet all the requirements as described in the :ref:`overview` chapter.

 Install composer with the instructions on this page: https://getcomposer.org/download/